leangjia/blender_docs/manual/modeling/texts/editing.rst

 Editing text is quite different from other object types in Blender, and happens mainly in two areas.
 First, the 3D Viewport, where you type your text, and have a few shortcuts, e.g. for applying styles (see :ref:`modeling-text-character`) -- note however, that most Blender hotkeys you know in Edit Mode do not exist for texts.
-The second place is the Properties editor, especially the *Font* tab.
+The second place is the Properties, especially the *Font* tab.

 .. _bpy.ops.font.text_paste_from_file: